How Much Water Should You Actually Be Drinking?

 The amount of water you get per day does not have to come from drinking water alone.
 It is estimated that we get about 20% of our daily water intake from the food we eat.
 There are many fruits and vegetables that are made up of 80% or more water.
 These foods, such as watermelon, zucchini, berries, and peppers, may even help promote weight loss.
 This is likely because the water they contain helps you feel full longer, stopping you from overeating.

 A misconception about water intake is that it does not include other beverages, but that should not be the case.
 The total number of beverages you drink gets added to your daily water tally.
 But, be careful about what you are drinking.
 A lot of packaged beverages are surprisingly high in calories and sugar, so it may be best to dilute them with some water.
 Our bodies process the water found in beverages the same as it does plain water, so it counts towards your daily goal.

 One way to calculate your personal recommended water intake is to use a tool like Camelbak’s Hydration Calculator.
 It asks you a few quick questions, then tells you the amount of water you should be drinking per day.

 Eat Smarter wants to help you get enough water per day, so here are some of our favorite ways to get more water throughout the day:

 - Keep a reusable water bottle with you, this way you will always have water handy and can sip it throughout the day.

-- Snack on foods with a high water content, such as grapefruit, pineapple and radishes.
+- Snack on foods with a high water content, such as grapefruit, pineapple, and radishes.

-Water is an essential part of staying healthy, it helps to energize our bodies, keep our skin happy and healthy, and keeps our vital body functions working properly.
+Water is an essential part of staying healthy, it helps to energize our bodies, keeps our skin happy and healthy, and keeps our vital body functions working properly.
 Getting enough water is an easy step towards a healthier you!